 How Far Out of Square Is Acceptable for a Deck

 A deck is one of the most important parts of a home, providing valuable outdoor living space and often becoming a focal point for entertaining guests.
-While decks can vary greatly in size and shape, some general guidelines should be followed to ensure your deck is built safely and looks its best.
+While decks can vary greatly in size and shape, some general guidelines should be followed to ensure your deck is built safely and look its best.
 So, how far out of square is acceptable for a deck?

 You should make sure your deck is no more than 1/8 out of square as a rule of thumb.
 This will ensure that your deck is level and stable.
 Any more than that, and you run the risk of having problems with your deck’s structure.
 Read on to know more!